Maynooth University: Academic competition

-St Patrick's College (NUI) won the inaugural University Challenge based Irish Higher Education Quiz show on RTÉ, Challenging Times in 1991, winning again in 1992 and as MU in 1999.
+St Patrick's College (NUI) won the inaugural Irish higher education television quiz show, Challenging Times, in 1991.
+The quiz, broadcast by RTÉ and based on University Challenge in the UK, was also won by teams from Maynooth in 1992 and 1999.

-Maynooth University and University of Newcastle, Australia's joint robotic soccer team "Numanoids" won the soccer Standard Platform League (2-Legged Robot) RoboCup World Championship which was held in Suzhou, China from 14 to 20 July 2008.
-2008 was Maynooth University's first year to enter the international robot competition which hosted 440 teams from 35 countries.
+A robotic soccer team, "Numanoids", jointly representing Maynooth University and the University of Newcastle in Australia, won the soccer Standard Platform League (2-Legged Robot) RoboCup World Championship in July 2008.
+The 2008 competition, which was held in Suzhou, China and which involved 440 teams from 35 countries, was the first year that a team from Maynooth University entered the event.

 Maynooth University first entered the Microsoft Imagine Cup in 2007.
 It achieved both first and third place in the Imagine Cup Ireland finals, earning participation in the world finals in Seoul, South Korea in August 2007.
 Team inGEST (Interactive Gesture), who developed a low-cost interactive system for teaching sign language using standard web cameras for feedback, achieved a top-six position in the finals and went on to Silicon Valley in February 2008 as part of the Imagine Cup Innovation Accelerator Program.
 In 2008, students tied for second place in the Microsoft Imagine Cup in the category of "Embedded Development".
 A total of 124 teams representing 61 countries and regions took part in 2008.
-In 2010 the university won the award for Best Windows Azure Application with their cloud-based medical record system.
+In 2010, the university won the award for Best Windows Azure Application with their cloud-based medical record system.